mirkosignorelli/mirkosignorelli.github.io/README.md

 # Personal website

-This repository associated to [my personal website](https://mirkosignorelli.github.io/).
-The website is created using R Markdown in combination with Github pages.
+This repository contains the files used to generate [my personal website](https://mirkosignorelli.github.io/).
+The website is created using R Markdown in combination with Github pages and Bootswatch.